Blue Baths closure 'startling', concerns about 'secrecy' by council - NZ Herald

 The chairman of one of Rotorua's ratepayer groups says Rotorua Lakes Council "once again is defaulting to secrecy" over the closure of the city's famous Blue Baths.

-However the council says it will reveal more information once discussions with the leaseholder have drawn to a conclusion.
+However the council, which has cited structural integrity concerns as the reason for the closure, says it will reveal more information once discussions with the leaseholder have drawn to a conclusion.

 Reynold Macpherson, who is also a councillor, says he had been "startled" to hear of the closure, and only learned of it when Local Democracy Reporting revealed it on Monday.